Hindmarsh, South Australia: The Gov

 The Governor Hindmarsh Hotel, more commonly known as The Gov on Port Road, Hindmarsh, was opened in 1848.
 It underwent renovations in 1988, but had fallen into disrepair when new owners the Tonkins took over in 1993.
 "The Gov" was developed into a major and popular live music venue, with five separate performing spaces and featuring a wide range of genres of music.
 It has attracted performers such as Billy Bragg, Vika and Linda Bull, Paul Kelly and The Whitlams, as well as lesser-known musicians, local schools' annual concerts and weekly open mic sessions in the front bar.
-The venue has won a number of awards, such as both the AHA(SA) and National AHA awards for Best Live Music Venue in 2017.
+The venue has won a number of awards, such as both the AHA(SA) and National AHA awards for Best Live Music Venue in 2017, and it has been inducted into the SA Music Hall of Fame.
 It has been described as "the city's mecca for live music".
 Its performance spaces are also used by the Adelaide Fringe each year.